anwarmamat/cmsc132summer20/p0-setup/README.md

 Ideally, this should be an easier way to check out projects and discussion exercises.
 To set up your Eclipse environmenet for this purpose, follow the steps in this guide.

+## Video

+There is now a video you can watch which will go through most of the processes here.
+It can be found:
+![Video] (project0.mp4)

 ## Adding the Repository to Eclipse

 The first thing we have to do is add the public repo to our Eclipse environment.